-GLN Planning Pty Ltd has been commissioned by Lendlease Communities (Werrington Pty Ltd) (the Applicant) to prepare a Statement of Environmental Effects (SEE) to accompany a Development Application (DA) for the staged residential and industrial subdivision of Lot 1 DP 1226122, 16 Chapman Street, Werrington and Lot 2 DP 1176624, 2 Gipps Street, Werrington (see Figure 1).
+GLN Planning Pty Ltd has been commissioned by Lendlease Communities (Werrington Pty Ltd) (the Applicant) to prepare this revised Statement of Environmental Effects (SEE) to accompany a Development Application (DA) for the staged residential and industrial subdivision of Lot 1 DP 1226122, 16 Chapman Street, Werrington and Lot 2 DP 1176624, 2 Gipps Street, Werrington (see Figure 1).

-The subdivision will be carried out over several stages, the first phase of which will Lot 1 DP 1226122, and Lot 2 DP 1176624 to create four new lots (i.e. proposed Lots 100, 101, 102 and 103) to facilitate a proposed land swap between Lendlease and Wollemi College to allow for the coordinated delivery of the East-West Collector Road.
+The subdivision will be carried out over several stages, the first phase of which will subdivide Lot 1 DP 1226122 and Lot 2 DP 1176624 to create four new lots (i.e. proposed Lots 100, 101, 102 and 103) to facilitate a proposed land swap between Lendlease Communities (Werrington Pty Ltd) and Wollemi College to allow for the coordinated delivery of the East-West Collector Road.

-The subsequent subdivision phase proposes the subdivision of proposed Lots 100 and 102 to create 265 residential lots, 14 industrial lots, 17 residue lots, 3 lots containing E2 Environmental Conservation zoned land and two RE1 Public Recreation parks, with associated civil works.
-Approval is also sought for the establishment and operation of an Exhibition Village.
+The subsequent subdivision phase proposes the subdivision of proposed Lots 100 and 102 to create 259 residential lots, 14 industrial lots, 17 residue lots, 3 lots comprising land zoned E2 Environmental Conservation zoned and RE1 Public Recreation, with associated civil works.